gbarnier/CT-perfusion/README.md

 <!-- Headings -->
-### AI for healthcare: Predicting brain tissue damage for stroke patients using deep supervised learning and CTP data
+### AI for healthcare: prediction of brain tissue damage for stroke patients using deep supervised learning and CTP data
+After a stroke, some brain tissues may still be salvageable but we have to move fast: find out how we propose to improve the diagnostic/treatment process.

+---
+### Welcome!
 Welcome to our repository where we summarize our project's main contribution and provide access to our code.
 The main code base is located within the **python** folder, and the commands to run the programs can be found in the **makefile** folder.
+Our numerical optimization code is implemented using the PyTorch open source machine learning library based on the Torch library.

 ---
 ### Project description